Roman1510/whatsap-react/README.md

 # whatsap-react

-Whatsapp clone built with React and Firebase
+Whatsapp clone built with React and Firebase.